top of page

 Day 1:

-You can start from Amberd fortress, hike towards Tirinkatar summit, discover the Dragonstones lying nearby, then proceed towards Amberd lake and finally reach Lake Kari for the night!
+Start your adventure from Amberd fortress, hike towards mount Tirinkatar (2860m), discover the Dragonstones lying nearby, then proceed towards Amberd lake and finally reach Lake Kari for the night!
 The hike is difficult though and is designed for professionals!
-Easier is to skip Tirinkatar sacred valley and choose the straight trail to lake Kari.
+Easier is to skip Tirinkatar sacred valley and choose the straight trail to lake Kari (3200m).
 It’s ideal to be accompanied by a support vehicle to carry your heavy gear and meet you at the shore of Lake Kari.
 The hikes I organize are designed with this convenience in mind.

 Me in Tirinkatar Sacred Valley!
 This is one of the best preserved Dragonstones you can find in there!